xebialabs-community/xlr-relationships-visualization-plugin/README.md

 # DEPRECATTED!
-This feature has been incorporated into the main product as of XL Release 7.5.
+# This feature has been incorporated into the main product as of XL Release 7.5.

+This repository will not be maintained.

 # XL Release Relationship Visualization Plugin